Part I: Apps that notify emergency contacts

 Make sure the location services work

-Would it be easier to just ring someone?
+Would it be easier just to ring someone?

-Consider whether it would be easier to just ring someone via speed dial if you need to contact them immediately.
+Consider whether it would be easier just to ring someone via speed dial if you need to contact them immediately.
 While an emergency contact app might sound appealing, think through how you would use it, under what circumstances, and whether it would be helpful to you.